 Weapons aren't a major focus, but we will occasionally practice defence against certain weapons, and at senior levels we teach techniques with short and long staffs.

-Of course the best way to find out more about Shorinji kempo is to come along and try it out, every Saturday 12-1.30pm, Qmotion, Stepney Green / Mile End.
+Of course the best way to find out more about Shorinji kempo is to come along and try it out, every Wednesday 7.30-9.30pm and Saturday 12-1.30pm, Qmotion, Stepney Green / Mile End.
 Sign up for your free trial class today.